sjl/clojurecraft/README.markdown

 The numbers are the x, y, and z distance you wish to move.

 If the bot doesn't appear to move, you may have tried to make an illegal move (like moving into a block).
 Try some other numbers.

-If you move into the air and don't "fall" quickly enough by making subsequent moves in the negative y direction the server will kick you.
-Watch the terminal window with the server output for more details.
+Check the server output for more information if something goes wrong.

 Have fun!